 My Experience and Expertise

 My research expertise is in English Literature and I have a broad knowledge of the subject, spanning from Chaucer to the present day.
 My particular specialisms are in poetry, modern and contemporary literature, interdisciplinary approaches to literature (specifically politics, music, spirituality and the environment) and feminist theories.

 I have extensive teaching experience in English Literature (KS3, GCSE, A-Level, undergraduate level) and English Language (KS3, GCSE) and can teach to all of the main UK awarding bodies syllabi across both GCSEs and A Levels.
 I have assessed Functional Skills English papers, and have worked as an approved Specialist Marker in A2 English Literature for OCR.
 I have also worked as an English tutor for The Brilliant Club, delivering 6 week university-style courses to KS3, 4 and 5 pupils in schools that have low numbers of students progressing to study at universities.
-As well as tutoring, I currently work as a progress tutor and study skills lecturer in an adult education programme (Access to Higher Education) at Loughborough College.
+As well as tutoring, I work as an English Lecturer at Brackenhurst College (part of Nottingham Trent University).

 Alongside English, I can also help with entrance exams, study skills, and university applications and interviews.
 I have detailed knowledge of the Higher Education sector and can offer advice on the admissions process, from choosing the right course and institution to filling out the UCAS form and writing personal statements.
 I also have some strategic knowledge of the research funding landscape, particularly regarding interdisciplinary and collaborative research and teaching, and can advise on MA and PhD research and funding proposals.

 For more information about my subject expertise, see the “Research & Publications” section below.